Read receipts are here

 Read receipts are now available in Microsoft Teams.
 This feature (roadmap 51552) is rolling out now, roadmap says January 2020.
 This might make chatting in Teams more instant, since the receiver of your chat message will know that you can see that they have read it and therefore answer directly.

 With Read receipts you will be able to see if the other person you are chatting with seen your message.
-This feature is only for private chats (does not work in channels) and not for federated chats.
+This feature is only for private chats (does not work in channels).
 It works with both 1:1 chats and group chats.

 When you send a message to someone you will first see a small check mark icon to the right of your message, this indicates that the message been delivered.
 When the recipient of the message reads it, the icon will change to an eye icon.